 device_state_attributes are considered standard and should follow the convention below.
 The constant should be imported from

 |battery_charging||boolean||N/A||Battery charging status of the entity, shown as a boolean |

 |battery_level||integer||%||Battery level of the entity, shown as an integer percentage between 0-100.|

 Use these lifecycle hooks to execute code when certain events happen to the entity.
 All lifecycle hooks are async methods.

 Called when an entity has their entity_id and hass object assigned, before it is written to the state machine for the first time.
-Example uses: restore the state or subscribe to updates or set callback/dispatch function/listener.
+Example uses: restore the state, subscribe to updates or set callback/dispatch function/listener.

 Called when an entity is about to be removed from Home Assistant.
 Example use: disconnect from the server or unsubscribe from updates.

 Changing the entity model

 If you want to add a new feature to an entity or any of its subtypes (light, switch, etc), you will need to propose it first in our architecture repo.
 Only additions will be considered that are common features among various vendors.